emanderson811/day-edition/_texts/003day-land.md

 In his report at the January 1870 meeting of the Board Thompson said

 >A young orchard of 300 apple trees were planted on a piece of land selected "by Dr. Townsend near the west end of the farm.
-It is sheltered by the natural timber on the west and north & is I think the most suitable site or location for a successful orchard on the farm....
+It is sheltered by the natural timber on the west and north & is I think the most suitable site or location for a successful orchard on the farm...
 >
 >Of the evergreens that had been under cultivation on the farm, a considerable number were very successfully transplanted under the direction of the President by students into ornamental groups on different parts of the College grounds and already make a very marked improvement in the appearance of the landscape.

-It was also reported at the same meeting that the terrace in front of the College building had "its three sides neatly turfed, its surface covered with gravel and ffn.ished with a border suitable for the plant­ing of shrubbery next spring."
+It was also reported at the same meeting that the terrace in front of the College building had "its three sides neatly turfed, its surface covered with gravel and finished with a border suitable for the plant­ing of shrubbery next spring."

 The following order was adopted by the Board in July 1874:

->That the Professor of Horticulture with the advice of the Presi­dent, prepare ground N.W. of the College buildings for an arbore­tum and make stich arrangements for contributors, as they may deem advisable.
+>That the Professor of Horticulture with the advice of the Presi­dent, prepare ground N.W. of the College buildings for an arbore­tum and make such arrangements for contributors, as they may deem advisable.

 In June 1875 the Board ordered

->That the timber in the northwest corner of the Farm lying south of the rail road be held as ornamental grounds and the same is hereby placed in charge of the Horticultural Department; And ft is further ordered, That the Professor of Horticulture shall at the proper season prepare a strip of ground fifty feet wide along the entire length of the north side of the farm lying south of the railroad and plant the same in timber in the spring of 1876.
+>That the timber in the northwest corner of the Farm lying south of the rail road be held as ornamental grounds and the same is hereby placed in charge of the Horticultural Department; And it is further ordered, That the Professor of Horticulture shall at the proper season prepare a strip of ground fifty feet wide along the entire length of the north side of the farm lying south of the railroad and plant the same in timber in the spring of 1876.

 The Aurora in the August 1875 issue observed "The college has received a one-horse lawn mower.
 We have examined the machine to our satisfac­tion and find that where the grass is of proper length it does splen­did work."